-Chemotherapy — Regardless of the initial form of therapy, low-grade gliomas generally progress over time; the time frame may be long, sometimes as long as ten years or more after the original diagnosis.
+Recurrent disease — Regardless of the initial form of therapy, low-grade gliomas generally progress over time; the time frame may be long, sometimes as long as ten years or more after the original diagnosis.
 The tumor may also develop an aggressive (more malignant) phase after a variable period of time.
 This aggressive phase is characterized by more rapid tumor growth and progressive worsening of tumor-related symptoms.

 Treatment options are limited in the late phases of the disease since surgery and radiation therapy are unlikely to be useful or possible.
 In such cases, chemotherapy may be considered.

 Progress in treating gliomas requires that better treatments be identified through clinical trials, which are conducted all over the world.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask for more information about clinical trials, or read about clinical trials at: